 Before installing the printer, you must check that your site is compatible with the printer and ready to receive it.

 Most of the installation process can be handled by one person, but two people may be needed to perform certain tasks.

-MPORTANT: Five people are needed to rotate the printer.
+IMPORTANT: For the 700 printer series, 5 people are needed to rotate the printer.

 Physical space requirements